 Another way to determine the quality of an herb is based on harvesting practices.

-You can ask a company about how their farmers harvest herbs, and hopefully they know.
+You can ask a company about how their farmers harvest herbs, and hopefully, they know.
 If they don’t, that’s a sign that the company may not care so much about herbal quality.

 The last thing to look for when sourcing quality herbs is how the herb is stored.
-Herbs, when stored, last longest if they’re kept air tight, cool, and dark.
+Herbs, when stored, last longest if they’re kept airtight, cool, and dark.

 Most local stores will keep herbs in glass jars which helps to minimize exposure to oxygen as well as keep the herb free from dust and bugs.
 When shopping online, most companies will send herbs to you in plastic bags.
-You can ask how these herbs are stored before they’re placed in bags if you want as every business will do things different.
+You can ask how these herbs are stored before they’re placed in bags if you want as every business will do things differently.

 The temperature of the stored herb also matters when it comes to quality.
 Herbs should not be stored in any space that is over 100 degrees Fahrenheit as it damages the constituents in the plant.

 Light exposure should also be kept to a minimum as light damages the properties of herbs just like high temperatures and oxygen does.
-Dark bottles, paper covered glass jars or tins, or paper bags are excellent ways to store herbs to keep light out.
+Dark bottles, paper-covered glass jars or tins, or paper bags are excellent ways to store herbs to keep light out.